 What is happening at Blackheath Soldiers Memorial Park?

-Council adopted the Masterplan for Blackheath Soldiers Memorial Park in August 2020 following extensive community input.
+Council adopted the Masterplan for Blackheath Soldiers Memorial Park (link) in August 2020 following extensive community input.
 This will be the guiding document for the park for years to come.

 Heritage is the primary lens for the community and includes items like the soldiers memorial, rhododendron walk and Gallipoli steps, as well as local stories.
 The draft Masterplan looks at how the park’s heritage can be valued and enhanced.